FAQs |

 What happens after I register?
 How committed am I at this point? |

 Will the people facilitating the group know how I feel?
-Have they lost someone to suicide as well? |
+Will they have lost someone to suicide as well? |

 Is what I say in the group private? |

-All information discussed in the group sessions is confidential to the group and no personal information is written down during the sessions.
+Everything discussed in the group sessions is confidential to the group.
+The importance of privacy and confidentiality is stressed to all participants at the first group session (and before).
 However, please note there may be instances where we may have to break confidentiality if we feel you or someone else is in danger. |

 Can I attend a group on behalf of someone else? |

-Supporting someone bereaved by suicide can be very hard, but attendance of the groups is experiential which means the bereaved person needs to be there to benefit from them.
-If you want to get support for someone else, please pass this information on to them and encourage them to contact us directly. |
+Supporting someone bereaved by suicide can be very hard.
+Attendance of the groups is 'experiential' which means the bereaved person needs to be actively present to benefit from the experience and as such, the group support can not be delivered via a third party (which would also compromise the confidentiality of the group).
+If you want to get support for someone else (whether a friend/relative or in your professional capacity for a client), please pass the details of our service on to them and encourage them to visit our website and register their interest themselves. |

 Can I bring a friend with me? |

-The groups are closed and only members can attend, so a friend cannot attend the group with you.
-We know that attending a support group can feel scary but our facilitators are there to create a safe and non-judgemental environment that is comfortable for everyone.
-It is important that all group members feel they are with people who have similar experiences. |
+The groups are closed and only registered participants can attend, so a friend cannot attend the group with you.
+We know that attending a support group can feel scary, but our facilitators are there to create a safe and non-judgemental environment that is comfortable for everyone.
+It is important that all group members feel they are in a safe space and with people who have similar experiences. |

-Myself and a family member/friend have both been bereaved by suicide.
+I and a family member/friend have both been bereaved by suicide.
 Can we attend the same group? |

-We don’t put members of the same family in the same group.
-We also try not to put two unrelated people that knew the same person who took their own life in the same group.
-Our experience shows that if friends or family members attend the same support group they might not be able to express themselves fully, for fear of upsetting their friend or loved one. |
+We do not put members of the same family or two unrelated people who knew the same person who took their life, in the same group.
+Our experience shows that if friends or family members attend the same support group they might not be able to express themselves fully, for fear of upsetting the other person. |

 My group doesn’t begin for a while.
 Is there anyone I can speak to now? |